 Homeowners are encouraged to maintain flood insurance.
-The City of Tulsa is a Community Rating System (CRS) Class II Community, and all homeowners qualify for up to a 40% discount on their flood insurance premiums.
-Homeowners are also encouraged to undertake individual mitigation measures to reduce their risk of overland flooding.
-The City of Tulsa is ready to assist in this effort with advice.
+The City of Tulsa is a Community Rating System (CRS) Class II Community, so all homeowners qualify for up to a 40% discount on their flood insurance premiums.
+Homeowners are also encouraged to undertake individual mitigation measures to reduce their risk of overland flow and overbank flooding.
+The City of Tulsa is ready to assist in this effort with professional advice.